G-Core/product-documentation/documentation/cloud/bare-metal-servers/advanced-ddos-protection/activate-advanced-ddos-protection-for-bare-metal-servers.md

 ---
 title: activate-advanced-ddos-protection-for-bare-metal-servers
-displayName: Activate Advanced DDoS Protection for bare metal servers
+displayName: Activate Advanced DDoS Protection for Bare Metal
 published: true
 toc:
    --1--Method 1.
-When creating a bare metal server: "creating-a-bare-metal-server" --1--Method 2.
+When creating a Bare Metal: "creating-a-bare-metal" --1--Method 2.
 By changing the interface configuration: "interface-configuration" --1--Method 3.
 Via the Network tab: "ddos-protection-list"
-pageTitle: Activate DDoS Protection for bare metal servers | Gcore
+pageTitle: Activate DDoS Protection for Bare Metal servers | Gcore
-pageDescription: Activate DDoS Protection for bare metal servers with Gcore.
+pageDescription: Activate DDoS Protection for Bare Metal servers with Gcore.
 Follow the steps in the article to enable robust defense and uninterrupted uptime.
 ---
-# Activate Advanced DDoS Protection for bare metal servers
+# Activate Advanced DDoS Protection for Bare Metal

-## Creating a bare metal server
+## Creating a Bare Metal server

 1. On your Gcore account, click on **Cloud**, then select **Bare Metal Servers**.